taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Apache Kafka documentation.
 [DOC](https://kafka.apache.org/)
 - Kafka: a Distributed Messaging System for Log Processing [PDF](https://notes.stephenholiday.com/Kafka.pdf)
 - [Kafka Books and Papers](https://kafka.apache.org/books-and-papers)
-- Kafka: The Definitive Guide: Real-Time Data and Stream Processing at Scale (2017) by Neha Narkhede, Gwen Shapira, Todd Palino [4.2, 712]
+- **Kafka: The Definitive Guide: Real-Time Data and Stream Processing at Scale** (2nd, 2021) by Neha Narkhede, Gwen Shapira, Todd Palino [4.2, 712]
-- I Heart Logs: Event Data, Stream Processing, and Data Integration by Jay Kreps [3.85, 384]
+- I Heart Logs: Event Data, Stream Processing, and Data Integration (2014) by Jay Kreps [3.85, 384]
-- Kafka Streams in Action: Real-time apps and microservices with the Kafka Streams API (2018) by Bill Bejeck [4.05, 122]
-- Effective Kafka: A Hands-on Guide to Building Robust and Scalable Event-Driven Applications with Code Examples in Java by Emil Koutanov [4.40, 42]
+- Effective Kafka: A Hands-on Guide to Building Robust and Scalable Event-Driven Applications with Code Examples in Java (2020) by Emil Koutanov [4.40, 42]
-- Mastering Kafka Streams and ksqlDB: Building Real-Time Data Systems by Example (2021) by Mitch Seymour [4.16, 38]
-- Kafka in Action (2020) by Dylan Scott [3.74, 39]
+- Kafka in Action (2022) by Dylan Scott [3.74, 39]
+- Apache Kafka in Action: From basics to production (2025) by Anatoly Zelenin, Alexander Kropp
 - Apache Kafka Quick Start Guide: Leverage Apache Kafka 2.0 to simplify real-time data processing for distributed applications (2018) by Raúl Estrada
+- Kafka Troubleshooting in Production: Stabilizing Kafka Clusters in the Cloud and On-premises (2023) by Elad Eldor

 Some more